cjdbarlow/Part-One/transfusion_reactions.md

     * Separation from whole blood
     * Apheresis
     Removal of a large volume (typically 800ml) of plasma from a single patient, with return of red cells to the donor.
-* Once collected, it is frozen and rethawed in a water bath prior to use
+* Once collected, it is frozen and re-thawed in a water bath prior to use

 ###Cryoprecipitate
 Cryoprecipitate is prepared by removing the precipitate from FFP which forms at 1–6°C. Cryoprecipitate contains predominantly: